CaribouJohn/CaribouJohn/README.md

 ### John Heath

 Software Engineer at Hitachi Vantara.
-Worked in Finance and Security fields prior to this and long time Geek... involved in development of the Hitachi HNAS product, using C++.
+Worked in Finance and Security fields prior to this and long time Geek... involved in development of the Hitachi HNAS product, currently implementing NFS4.1 protocol, using C++, testing in Ruby / python.

-🔭 (Inside Work) TBD (11th Apr)
+🔭 (Inside Work)

-* Python
+* Ruby / Python
-* C++ 17
+* C++ 11-17
-* Various platforms and technologies
+* Git & Bitkeeper
+* vscode SCM provider for bitkeeper

 🔭 (Previously) I’ve contributed to (Open Source) tooling for Software AG projects